 I wasn’t sure what to expect but I walked into the session with an open mind and eagerness that I hadn’t felt in a long time.
 As in most unfamiliar situations, I questioned many things.
-“Was I going to be the oldest one there?”, “was everyone in attendance going to have more knowledge than me?”, “could I keep up?”, “should I have worn running shoes?”
-Nevertheless, I took a seat at a table closest to the podium and introduced myself to fellow students.
-Who were these individuals motivated enough to voluntarily show up at a class on a Saturday morning?
+“Was I going to be the oldest one there?”, “was everyone going to have more knowledge than me?”, “could I keep up?”, “should I have worn running shoes?”
+Nevertheless, I took a seat at a table closest to the podium and introduced myself to my fellow students.
+Who were these individuals motivated enough to voluntarily show up to class on a Saturday morning?
 Well, there was a biochemist, TV producer, AV engineer, IT consultant and a web security specialist.
 Ages varied and only two of the attendees at my table had any prior coding experience so I crossed worry number one and two off my list.

-I left my 9 to 5 a couple of months ago exactly for this purpose.
+I left my nine-to-five a couple of months ago exactly for this purpose.
 To fuel my creative side and share it through writing.
 I’m starting out in an area where my experience is limited but my passion is unparalleled.
 That said, the world has an interesting way of lending itself to your aspirations when you are 100% committed to something.
 My Guru calls it the law of synchronicity.
 I can only try to be an active participant in this “democratization of creation” and ensure that when the time comes, I’ll have no regrets.

 Daniel H. Pink , A Whole New Mind: Why Right-Brainers Will Rule the Future (Penguin Group 2006), p.
 102.

 Read it.
 Quite interesting.
 Glad you have added some new skill sets.